 The study uses convenient sampling.
-A well-known formula, $n = z^2 pq/l^2$ [52] used to collect required samples where n = sample size required for study, standard tabulated value for 5% level of significance (z) = 1.96, p = prevalence or proportion of an event 50% = 0.50 [42].
-Hence, q = 1 - p = 0.5, allowable error that can be tolerated (1) = 5%.
+A well-known formula, $n = z^2 pq/l^2$ [52], is used to collect the required samples, where n = sample size required for the study, the standard tabulated value for 5% level of significance (z) = 1.96, and p = prevalence or proportion of an event 50% = 0.50 [42].
+Hence, q = 1 - p = 0.5, an allowable error that can be tolerated (1) = 5%.

 2.6.
-Research instrument, data collection and data analysis
+Research instrument, data collection, and data analysis

-The total of 404 samples were collected using structured questionnaire.
-And questionnaire was pretested among 15 respondents before collecting the final data.
-A final questionnaire was approved from IRC board of Quest International College, in order to complete the process of validation of tools.
-The survey was completed by the respondents using Kobo Tool Box.
-Bothe descriptive and inferential analysis were used during data analysis using MS-Excel and SmartPLS 4.0.
-Socio-demographic variables, challenges and possible measures of tourism development were analyzed in descriptive analysis.
+A total of 404 samples were collected using a structured questionnaire.
+The questionnaire was pretested among 15 respondents before collecting the final data.
+A final questionnaire was approved by the IRC board of Quest International College in order to complete the process of tool validation.
+The survey was completed by the respondents using the Kobo Tool Box.
+Both descriptive and inferential analyses were used during data analysis using MS-Excel and SmartPLS 4.0.
+Socio-demographic variables, challenges, and possible measures of tourism development were analyzed in a descriptive analysis.
 Inferential analysis was used to extrapolate results from a sample to a larger population.
-It helps drawing conclusions with approximation uncertainties [53].
-Partial Least Square Structural Equation Modeling (PLS SEM) was used for the purpose.
+It helps draw conclusions with approximation uncertainties [53].
+Partial least Square Structural Equation Modeling (PLS SEM) was used for this purpose.